projectcapsule/capsule/docs/operator/use-cases/onboarding.md

-# Onboarding of a new tenant
+# Onboard a new tenant
 Bill receives a new request from the Acme Corp.'s CTO asking a new tenant for Alice's organization has to be on board.
 Bill assigns the Alice's identity `alice` in the Acme Corp. identity management system.
 And because, Alice is a tenant owner, Bill needs to assign `alice` the Capsule group defined by `--capsule-user-group` option, which defaults to `capsule.clastix.io`.

 To keep the things simple, we assume that Bill just creates a client certificate for authentication using X.509 Certificate Signing Request, so Alice's certificate has `"/CN=alice/O=capsule.clastix.io"`.